keerthy97/PLACEMENT_CELL_NODEJS/README.md

 4. Run the following command to install the required dependencies:

-  Run `npm install` to install required dependencies Start the server using the following command:
+  Run `npm install` to install required dependencies Start the server using the following command `npm start`
-  -npm start

 ## Features